The naughty and nice of holiday offers

 Here are some tips for making sure your efforts pay off.

-Combine this information with your sales goals, and you can start to build a road map.
-By sales goals, we mean volume, net sales in dollars, average order value and margin.
-Before you propose any offer, perform a quick exercise in excel.
-Look at the COG (cost of goods) on the wine, and what margin, sales, and volume is needed to make a profit.
 That will tell you how much you need to sell and at what price.
 (Which, in turn, will provide a clear idea if you should be developing a case or a bottle offer.)
 Your inventory is also key here – you can only sell what you’ve got on hand – and sometimes this will dictate the offer.
 If your Chardonnay has been sitting too long, a little flexibility in the margin may be preferable to a flash sale.
 (For tips on this, see our post on how to calculate ROI.)

-Here is the front and back of a direct mail piece with the objective of improving on last year’s sales.
+Below is the front and back of a direct mail piece with the objective of improving on last year’s sales.

 It worked and the average order value for this campaign was $195.

-In this example we were trying to move volume,
+In this example, we were trying to move volume,

 and we knew that the biggest complaint was shipping charges.
 Note: you can’t say Free Shipping in the US.